 The APP program has three main objectives:

 Redirect care for people with mental health or substance abuse crises at facilities other than the emergency room when no other medical emergency exists.
 APPs may evaluate a patient along with paramedics from a responding ambulance to help determine if the patient would benefit by treatment at another facility.
 For appropriate patients, the APP will determine the best alternative treatment location and arrange for the patient’s transportation and admission.
-Ambulance transport to the emergency room is always an option if our patients request other medical evaluation or treatment.

 To learn more about the APP program, watch this video.